-Intel Arc Graphics Driver 22.214.171.1243 BETA is approved for use with 3DMark only when specific optimizations for 3DMark Time Spy and 3DMark Port Royal are turned off.
-This is the default behavior for this driver.
+Intel Arc Graphics Driver 126.96.36.19977 and later are approved for use with 3DMark only when "Advanced Performance Optimizations" are disabled in Intel ARC Control for all 3DMark tests.
+This is the default behavior for approved Intel drivers.

 Scores from this driver version can be used to compare with hardware from other vendors only if the user does not enable these optimizations.

 SystemInfo 5.51 or later is required for automatic detection and validation of driver settings from submitted results.
 Any results using an older version of SystemInfo cannot be validated and should be re-run with SystemInfo 5.51 or later installed.

 The following Intel drivers are approved for use with 3DMark

 Please note that this list includes only public driver releases.